Softbank Capital just made a big bet on Kony’s cloud-based development tools for enterprise mobile apps.

 Softbank Capital, the venture capital arm of Japanese telecommunications giant Softbank, led the $50 million financing in Kony.
 A number of other venture capital firms participated, including existing investors Insight Venture Partners, Telstra Ventures, and Georgian Partners, as well as new investors Delta-V and Hamilton Lane.

-Kony is the fastest growing cloud-based mobile application development platform (MADP) in the industry with over 600 live multi-channel apps, serving over 20 million end users across 45 countries, and generating over 1 billion sessions... read more »
+Kony is the fastest growing cloud-based mobile application development platform (MADP) in the industry with over 600 live multi-channel apps, serving over 20 million end users across 45 coun...
+All Kony news »